Tengku Permaisuri Norashikin

-Tengku Permaisuri Hajah Norashikin (Jawi: تڠكو ڤرمايسوري حاجة نور عشيقين; born Norashikin binti Abdul Rahman; 4 June 1971) is the current Tengku Permaisuri of Selangor.
-She is the queen consort to the 9th Sultan of Selangor, Sultan Sharafuddin Idris Shah Alhaj.
+Tengku Permaisuri Hajah Norashikin (Jawi: تڠكو ڤرمايسوري حاجة نور عشيقين; born Norashikin binti Abdul Rahman; 4 June 1971) is the current Tengku Permaisuri (Queen Consort) of Selangor as the wife of Sultan of Selangor, Sultan Sharafuddin Idris Shah Alhaj.

 Background

 Norashikin was born on 4 June 1971 at Hospital Angkatan Tentera Kem Terendak, Malacca as the third child of Abdul Rahman Baba, who was an army veteran and a commoner, and Esah Tahar.
 She received her primary education at Jalan Raja Muda Kampung Baru Primary School, Kuala Lumpur and secondary education at Convent Bukit Nanas Secondary School, Kuala Lumpur.
-Previously, she had worked as flight attendant for Malaysia Airlines before becoming a news anchor with Radio Televisyen Malaysia (RTM) in 1996.
+Previously, she had worked as a flight attendant for Malaysia Airlines from 1989 to 1994 before becoming a news anchor with Radio Televisyen Malaysia (RTM) in 1996.
 She became an award-winning news presenter as she won Best TV News Presenter award twice, during the 2001 and 2004 Seri Angkasa Award (ASA) respectively.
 She made her final appearance as a news presenter on 31 August 2016, on the evening after the private solemnization ceremony, anchoring the Nasional 8 slot.
 She had already handed in her resignation letter shortly before her wedding.

 From her previous marriage with an Etihad Airways pilot, Mustapha Kamal Halim, she has two children, a daughter and a son, named Nur Amanda and Adam Salleh respectively.
 Nur Amanda graduated from the University of Bristol, United Kingdom with a Master of Engineering in Mechanical Engineering in 2022.
 In 2024, Adam Salleh graduated from Swiss Hotel Management School, Switzerland with a Bachelor of Arts in International Hospitality and Event Management.